GABurns/Presentations/README.md

 # Presentations
-A repo containing presentations to allow participants to view the code
+A repo containing lunchtime style presentations to allow participants to view the code